 Can I exercise my right to remain silent after I have already made a statement?

 Yes.
 If you do choose to make a statement, you can always stop talking at any time.
-Just tell the officer: "I choose to exercise my right to remain silent."
+Tell the officer: "I exercise my right to remain silent."

 Can the police use force to arrest me?